Outdoor & Nature Connection programming for adults….let’s get out there!

 As well as all of the research, being outside is connecting with our “inner youth,” sense of adventure and wanting to have fun!
 In our corner of the state, we are about 1 hour to the ocean and 1 hour to the mountains, with lots of great adventures in between.
 At our recent LCNN Partners meeting in April, we wanted to understand and update our list of programs, activities and events focused on adults.
 Besides our local/regional partners, there are also regional and statewide organizations that occasionally hosts activities in southwest Washington.
 Check them all out!

-• Several partners host regularly scheduled events for giving back and helping out.
-Here are a few:
+• Several partners host regularly scheduled events for giving back and helping out. including:

 • We never stop learning and our partners have lots of ways for you to keep learning, whether for your own property or about community spaces.
 Here are some of our opportunities: